ValentinaBianco/spoter-embeddings/README.md

 > Running without specifying the `entrypoint` will train the model with the hyperparameters specified in `train.sh`

-If you prefer running in a **virtual environment** instead, then first install dependencies:
+If you prefer running in a **virtual environment**, then start by installing dependencies:

 ```shell
 pip install -r requirements.txt